fodela/Learning_React/lessons.md

 ## Notes:

-1. We name global variable in all uppercase seperated by underscores
+1. We name global variable in all uppercase separated by underscores

 ## Setting up a react Project